atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 10. Select **`Create`**.

 Later, when you onboard the development teams to their development AWS accounts, you'll reference this permission set.

----
-**Note: Review the sample policy**

-This is only an initial iteration of the policies to associate with development teams.
-Before you use this sample policy, you should review it in detail with a person skilled in AWS IAM to ensure that it aligns with your needs and modify it as necessary.

-See [IAM Policy Sample - acme-infra-dev-team.json](3-4-iam-policy-infra-dev-team.md) for more details on this sample policy.

----

 ## 9. Configure Multi-Factor Authentication (MFA) Requirements